This is a guide covering everything you need to know about f-stops.

 But if we want to be very accurate and precise, the difference is in the definitions.

 Firstly, the f-stop meaning is the ratio between the focal length and the aperture blade diameter (f-stop = focal length/diameter as mentioned earlier).
 Meanwhile, the aperture is defined as the lens entrance pupil diameter.

 Secondly, the aperture along with shutter speed will limit how much total light can reach the sensor.
 The combination of total light and sensor efficiency will determine the noise in your image.

-That being said, the f-stop determines the intensity/density of light that will hit the sensor that is commonly known as exposure.
+That being said, the f-stop determines the intensity/density of light that will hit the sensor which is commonly known as exposure.